Jupyter Widgets: The Good Parts

 Connecting JavaScript with Python

-The Jupyter Widgets framework is build on top of the IPython Comm framework (short for communication).
+The Jupyter Widgets framework is built on top of the IPython Comm framework (short for communication).
 It’s worth reading the Low Level Widget Explanation to understand the core of Jupyter Widget’s Model, View, Controller (MVC) architecture, but in short the Comm framework exposes two mechanisms to send/receive data to/from the front end:

 1. Traitlets